 Treatment for Arthritis in the Knee

 Arthritis in the knee can vary in severity, so treatment options will be determined based on the degree of damage to the cartilage.
-Early stages of arthritis are often treated conservatively with non-operative measures, such as Physical Therapy or injections.
+In addition, early stages of arthritis are often treated conservatively with non-operative measures.
+Some examples are physical therapy or injections.
 In some cases, arthroscopic surgery is indicated to reduce knee pain and inflammation.
 Advanced stages of arthritis can lead to severe deficits in joint mobility and pain, and a joint replacement surgery may be necessary.
 To learn more about about running and arthritis, please go to: Arthritis or read the Alternative Exercises To Running.

 Activity Modification for People With Arthritic Knees